ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    DNS server requests are addressed on port 53.
 DNS uses TCP for Zone transfer and UDP for name queries either regular (primary) or reverse.
 HTTP requests are n port 80 and 443.
    {:tip }

-2. Next, add this **inbound** rule which allows SSH access from the bastion server.
+2. Next, add this **inbound** rule which allows SSH access from the bastion host.

    <table>
 	   <thead>